Cyprus to start random virus testing at its airports

 Health Minister Constantinos Ioannou said health officials at the airports are aiming to randomly test 10-15% of 1,500 passengers who are estimated to arrive daily over the next few weeks.

-Ioannou said random virus tests will also be conducted on passengers arriving from Israel, Poland and Romania, who will still need a health certificate declaring them virus-free.
+Ioannou said random virus tests will also be conducted on passengers arriving from 12 countries including France, Italy, Spain and Israel, who will still need a health certificate declaring them virus-free.

 Sentonas said that eight of nine crossing points connecting the ethnically split country's breakaway north and internationally recognized south will reopen to the country's citizens and permanent residents on June 21.